 The Transnational Institute (TNI) is an international research and advocacy institute committed to building a just, democratic and sustainable world.
 For more than 40 years, TNI has served as a unique nexus between social movements, engaged scholars and policy makers.

-- building alternatives that are both just and pragmatic, for example developing alternative approaches to international drugs policy and providing support for the practical detailed work of public water services reform
+As a non-sectarian institute, TNI has also consistently advocated alternatives that are both just and pragmatic, for example developing alternative approaches to international drugs policy and providing support for the practical detailed work of public water services reform.

 TNI works on a wide range of interlinking issues.
 The constant interaction between fellows and projects gives TNI a unique, broad and informed perspective and enables a cross-disciplinary approach to complex global problems.